leaf-node/swirlnet/VS-NEAT.md

 excess genes from both.

 Removing this feature decreased code complexity and increased the rate at which solutions to a prior (albeit naive) version of the XOR problem were found.
-This feature may be re-added later if found to be useful.
+The prior behavior may be re-added later if found to be useful.

 ## Weight mutation control